petabyt/crypticos/README.md

 ![](https://raw.githubusercontent.com/CrypticOS/CrypticOS.github.io/master/logo.png)
 ### World's Smallest Operating System
-CrypticOS is an operating system written in a custom bytecode,
+CrypticOS is an operating system mostly written in a custom
-which can be emulated anywhere.
+bytecode, which can be emulated anywhere.

 ## Design
 1. Any program should be loaded on any emulator, and run perfectly.